lineality/Online_Voting_Using_One_Time_Pads/README.md

 - for security
 - for parts of system
 - security and Turing-entropy units
+- standards for pseudo random numbers...given different mobile computer hardware. collecting entropy?
+- version checks: a way for users to see what version of software is being used...
+- decentralization and security: does distribution lack a middle for man-in-the-middle attacks?

+### Fingerprinting
+- how to give voters anonymity while also allowing them to connect

 # Part 2: Practical Secure Online Voting
 ### Goal: Practical version of 'online voting' for realistic implementation